Menu Close

 1. Access the Group Policy Editor by clicking on the Start menu and in the run box type: gpedit.msc

-2. A box like the one below will appear, it looks the same for Windows XP, Windows 7 and Windows 10.
+2. A box like the one below will appear, it looks the same for Windows XP, Windows 7, Windows 10, Windows 11.

 3. Navigate to : Computer Configuration\Administrative Templates\Windows Components\Windows Update.